danyv87/Cafe/README.md

 ```

 The application integrates with Google’s Gemini models through the
-`google-generativeai` library.
+`google-genai` library.
 Any feature that relies on this service requires
 an API key.
 Define the `GEMINI_API_KEY` environment variable or provide an
 encrypted configuration file before running the application.
 If the key is
 missing the program will raise an informative error.